-- 2.1 That Council to approve the 2021/22 Treasury Management Mid-Year review. - 2.2 That subject to any comments from Executive and the Audit Committee, recommend Council to approve the latest approved Countries for investments (Appendix D). - 2.3 That the updated authorised and operational borrowing limits are approved (paragraph 4.4.7). - 2.4 That the impact of the outstanding decision set out in paragraph 4.1.4 be noted.
+- 2.1 That Council approve the 2021/22 Treasury Management Mid-Year review. - 2.2 That subject to any comments from Executive and the Audit Committee, Council approve the list of approved Countries (with approved counterparties) for investments as set out in Appendix D to this report. - 2.3 That the updated authorised and operational borrowing limits as set out in Appendix A to this report are approved. - 2.4 That the impact of the outstanding decision set out in paragraph 4.1.4 be noted.